 Photonic Integrated Circuits 1 (PIC1): Fabless Design of Photonic Integrated Circuits within the AIM Foundry Ecosystem

-This eight-week online edX course, which includes a two-week break in the middle to focus on designing, introduces students and industry professionals to the fabless design of silicon Photonic Integrated Circuits (PICs), using industry-leading Electronic Photonic Design Automation (EPDA) software tools.
+This eight-week online edX course, which includes two one-week pauses to focus on designing, introduces students and industry professionals to the fabless design of silicon Photonic Integrated Circuits (PICs), using industry-leading Electronic Photonic Design Automation (EPDA) software tools.
 Registrants are guided through a step-by-step design sequence that culminates in the tape-out of an electro-optically active PIC chip that is suitable for fabrication by AIM Photonics Institute’s Multi-Project-Wafer (MPW) facility.

 Silicon Photonics Design, Fabrication Data Analysis The University of British Columbia's Lukas Chrostowski offers an edX course titled, "Silicon Photonics Design, Fabrication and Data Analysis," which is offered several times a year.
-You can learn more about the course here and by watching the video below.
+You can learn more about the course here and by watching the above video.